Introduction: Achieving More with Predictable Pipeline

 - Identifiers: Identification tools help identify prospect accounts and targets who fit within your desired audience and ideal customer profile.

-- Attention-Getters: Attention tools help capture the attention of prospects through inbound activities, search engine optimization and social media.
+- Attention-Getters: Attention tools are essential, and help capture the attention of prospects through inbound activities, search engine optimization and social media.

 - Engagers: Engagement tools enable people to engage with your business through outbound activities and website functionality.